 If mutations must confer an adaptive advantage in order to be selected, how then do disease alleles manage to stay in the human population and get passed down from generation to generation?
 Recessive disease genes get passed down because individuals can be carriers without actually having the disease.
-Thus, heterozygous individuals are just as healthy and able to reproduce as homozygous

-"normal" or wild type individuals and the defective genes get passed down.
+Thus, heterozygous individuals are just as healthy and able to reproduce as homozygous "normal" or wild type individuals and the defective genes get passed down.
 The situation is different with incompletely dominant or dominant traits.
 If the disease trait interferes with health and reproduction, it should be slowly weeded from the population because anyone with a single diseased allele is not as fit to compete for survival and reproduction.
-Most classic genetic diseases, therefore, are recessive-not dominant.
+(Though with sickle cell it's more complicated because heterozygotes have an advantage by being resistant to malaria.)
+Most classic genetic diseases, therefore, are recessive not dominant.
 Exceptions are those diseases that afflict individuals after they have reproduced, such as most cancers and Huntington's disease.

 - I. Explain the role of new mutations in evolution. - 2.
 Explain the difference between a new mutation and an inherited mutation.
 Give examples. - 3.
-In animal and plant breeding, the concept of hybrid vigor is used to explain why hybrid (heterozygous) organisms are heartier than inbred (homozygous) individuals.
+In animal and plant breeding, the concept of hybrid vigor is used to explain why hybrid organisms are heartier than inbred individuals, which are typically homozygous at many genes.
 Explain why. - 4.
 Most genetic diseases are recessive.
 Explain why.
 If maladaptive mutations are selected against, how do dominant and recessive inherited diseases remain in the population despite their detrimental effects on health?